 Click on graph for larger image in graph gallery.

-This graph shows two measures of lumber prices: 1) Framing Lumber from Random Lengths through January 2016 (via NAHB), and 2) CME framing futures.
+This graph shows two measures of lumber prices: 1) Framing Lumber from Random Lengths through early October 2015 (via NAHB), and 2) CME framing futures.

 Right now Random Lengths prices are down about 22% from a year ago, and CME futures are down around 35% year-over-year.